-17. Credit Risk
+Credit Risk

-The entire Pension Fund investment portfolio is exposed, to a greater or lesser degree, to credit risk.
+- 11.2 The entire Pension Fund investment portfolio is exposed, to a greater or lesser degree, to credit risk.
 This risk is minimised through the Statement of Investment Principles and the Funding Strategy Statement.
-The Fund also appoints Fund Managers on an active mandate, which helps to manage this risk by looking at company fundamentals rather than broad sector movements.
+The Fund also appoints Fund Managers on an active mandate, which helps to manage this risk by looking at company fundamentals rather than broad sector movements. - 11.3 The fixed interest securities mandate allows investment in a range of bonds with a minimum of 70% in investment grade corporate bonds and specified maximum limits for other categories.
+The bond manager has a comprehensive set of risk controls against which all portfolios are measured and monitored.

-The Funds maximum exposure to credit risk in relation to its investments cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
-Recent experience has shown that it is rare for such entities to be unable to meet their commitments.

-The Bond portfolio is managed closely with reference to credit ratings and duration management.
-The managers are only allowed to invest in investment grade bonds.
-The Council's Bond manager also invests in unrated bonds on which they carry out their own due diligence and award proprietary ratings to.
-The bond manager, has a comprehensive set of risk controls against which all portfolios are measured and monitored.
 Portfolio risk is evaluated using UBS Delta allowing them to Value At Risk (VAR).
-Portfolios are monitored on a live basis on a fund management system, 'ThinkFolio', where applicable mandate guidelines are built in.

-From 1 April 2011, Pension Fund cash has been managed separately from the council's in a separate bank account.
-Under the current strategy, the Pension Fund is only permitted to invest in nationalised or part-nationalised UK banks and HSBC (AA rated by Fitch), thereby severely limiting credit risk.

-Non-investment transactions go through Ealing Council's bank account and balances are transferred throughout the year.
-As Ealing Council is a local authority the Pension Fund's credit risk is considered negligible.
-There is however indirect exposure to the Council's investments but credit risk is managed by employing a restricted counterparty list (Local Authorities, UK banks rated at least AA-or who have been fully or partly nationalised and UK Treasury Bills).

-The table below highlights the credit risk exposure to internally managed Pension Fund cash as at 31st March 2012.
+Portfolios are monitored on a live basis on a fund management system, 'ThinkFolio', where applicable mandate guidelines are built in. - 11.4 From 1st April 2011, Pension Fund cash has been managed separately from the council's in a separate bank account.
+Under the current strategy, the Pension Fund is only permitted to invest in nationalised or part-nationalised UK banks and HSBC (AA rated by Fitch), thereby severely limiting credit risk. - 11.5 Non-investment transactions go through Ealing Council's bank account and balances are transferred throughout the year.
+As Ealing Council is a local authority the Pension Fund's credit risk is considered negligible. - 11.6 The table below highlights the credit risk exposure to internally managed Pension Fund cash as at 31st March 2014.

-Counterparty Fitch Long Term Rating 2011/12 £m 2010/11 £m
+Counterparty Fitch Long Term Rating 2013/14 £m 2012/13 £m

-Lloyds TSB Bank plc А 6 -
+Lloyds TSB Bank plc Α 0 5

-RBS Banking Group plc Α 8 -
+RBS Banking Group plc Α 10 6

-HSBC Bank plc AA 1 -
+HSBC Bank plc AA- 0 0

-London Borough of Ealing N/A 2 -
+London Borough of Ealing N/A 3 2

-16 -
+Total 13 13

-Payments are received from admitted and scheduled bodies in regard the contributions of their members of the scheme.
+11.7 Payments are received from admitted and scheduled bodies in relation to employer and employee contributions for LGPS members.
 Based on experience of default and uncollectability over the last five financial years, the risk of default in the future is considered very low.
-Bond Agreements are in place for Admitted Bodies to ensure liabilities would be met in the event a contractor were to be dissolved, wound-up, liquidated or cease to exist.
+Bond agreements are in place for Admitted Bodies to ensure liabilities would be met in the event a contractor were to be dissolved, wound-up, liquidated or cease to exist.

-18. Liquidity Risk
+Liquidity Risk

-The Pension fund transactions are actioned through the Administering Authority Bank Account.
-The authority has a comprehensive cash flow management system that seeks to ensure that cash is available as needed.
-If unexpected movements happen, the authority has ready access to borrowings from the money markets and the Public Works Loans Board.
-There is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.

-Pension fund transaction will continue to be transacted through the Administering Authority Bank Account and the relevant balance will be transferred between the authority and the fund throughout the year.
-The pension fund maintains the liquidity of its internal cash balances by investing in highly liquid accounts (RBS account is instant access and Lloyds a 32 day notice account).
-This enables instant access to cash to meet expenditure liabilities as they fall due.

-The pension Fund is cash positive so there is a very low risk that the pension fund cash would be fully depleted.
-Budgeting and forecasting exercises are carried out to monitor this situation.
-The Pension fund could draw money down from the Fund managers' investment portfolios if expenditure exceeded income, as the scheme is mainly invested in highly marketable securities.
+- 11.8 The Pension Fund transactions are actioned through the Administering Authority's bank account and the monthly balance will be transferred between the authority and the fund throughout the year.
+The Pension Fund maintains the liquidity of its internal cash balances by investing in call accounts or short term deposits.
+This enables instant access to cash to meet expenditure liabilities as they fall due. - 11.9 The Pension Fund internal cash position is kept under review and budgeting and forecasting exercises are carried out to monitor this situation.
+The Pension Fund could draw money down from the Fund managers' investment portfolios if internal cash balances reached very low levels, as the scheme is invested in highly marketable securities.

-19. Market Risk
+Market Risk

-19.1.
 Actuarial Risk